Skip to main content

 When defining a default factory for a service, it is possible for it to end up with duplicate implementations at runtime.
 This applies both to any shared root context in your factory, as well as plugin specific instances of your service.
 This is because package dependency version ranges may not line up perfectly, causing duplicate installations of the same package.
 This can happen both for two different plugins using the same service, but also across a plugin and its modules.
 If your service would break in this scenario, you should not define a default factory for it, but instead require that users of your service explicitly install a factory in their backend instance.

-NOTE: This pattern is discouraged, only use it when necessary.
-If possible you should prefer to make services configurable via static configuration instead.
+This pattern is discouraged, only use it when necessary.
+If possible you should prefer to make services configurable via static configuration or re-implementation instead.

 transform: (foo: string) => string;